June 2023 Update

-With support from almost 300 donors, we have now raised $3.76 million towards the $5.1 million cost of Phase 1.
-We could not be more grateful to each and every donor, but especially to the anonymous benefactor who surprised us with an amazing $1,000,000 gift and The Daniels Fund for awarding us a $350,000 grant.
-With access to up to $1.5 million of the construction loan we've arranged, we are poised to begin work on Phase 1 early this summer, a slightly later start due to the complicated permitting process.
+With support from over 400 donors, we have now raised nearly $7 million towards the $11 million cost of the entire expansion project.
+We could not be more grateful to each and every donor, but especially to the anonymous benefactor who surprised us with an amazing $1,000,000 gift in 2021, The Daniels Fund for awarding us a $350,000 grant in 2022, and two extraordinarily generous families, one who offered a 50% match up to $1,000,000 and another who doubled their already-significant donation to take advantage of that match.
+Combined with a construction loan we've arranged, we are roughly $1,000,000 short of fully funding both Phase 1 and Phase 2.

-That said, any one of us would love to answer your questions at any time.
-Indoor pickleball in Steamboat?
-We can do it!
+Feel free to contact any one of us to answer your questions at any time.

 Capital Campaign Committee: